Susan enjoys being creative with gardening and accents that add to the beauty that nature gives us. Its beauty and purpose is beautiful.

-Our Memorial on the Site Where My Son Was Murdered
+Our First Memorial, on the Site Where My Son Was Murdered

 That area was not known for safety, however, so I decided I wanted something I could visit, something closer to me.
 I needed something I could see that would remind me of the beauty his shortened life bought to this world.

 We decided to build our memory garden in our front yard.
 After a great deal of thought and soul searching, we found this is just the place it was intended to be.
 We could visit the garden here and reflect, and also take care of it so that it always stayed as beautiful as my son was.